agraef/raptor7/README.md

 As you can see in the screenshot on the left, by default the physical ports 1-4 are just routed through, but you can change this to accommodate your MIDI setup.
 You do this by just clicking on the radio buttons making up the routing matrices.
 Say, you don't need any ports for the Launchpads, but you'd like to connect a MIDIMIX, a Hercules DJ Control, and a Nektar PACER, all on different hardware ports, then you can map all those physical ports to the virtual port Control #2 and don't assign Control #3 and #4 at all.
 Since the PACER needs no feedback port, that leaves you with an extra output port which you'd might use for a secondary synthesizer, as shown in the custom setup of the screenshot on the right.

 The patchbay manages only your first four physical Pd MIDI input and output ports.
 All other ports are just routed through.
 So you can always use more ports for controllers, sequencers, synths, and the like.
 The extra inputs can also be used with the MIDI learn facility.
 For the special controller support, however, you need to stick to the first four ports, but you can route these as needed with the patchbay.
-And of course Raptor's built-in patchbay can also be used together with external patchbay programs, such as [MidiPipe][] on the Mac or [QjackCtl][] on Linux, for even greater flexibility.

 #### Novation Launchpad